codex-storage/codex-spec/specs/marketplace.md

    - `proof` - `Groth16Proof` proof structure, generated over the slot's data.
  - The Ethereum address of the node from which the transaction originates MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the amount required as collateral for the Request on the ERC20 based token, that the network utilizes.

-If the proof is invalid, or slot was already filled by another node, then the transaction will revert, otherwise `SlotFilled(requestId, slotIndex)` event is emitted.
-If the transaction is successful, then the node SHOULD transition into __proving__ state as it will need to submit proof of data possession when prompted by the contract.
+If the proof is invalid, or the slot was already filled by another node, then the transaction will revert, otherwise a `SlotFilled(requestId, slotIndex)` event is emitted.
+If the transaction is successful, then the node SHOULD transition into a __proving__ state as it will need to submit proof of data possession when prompted by the contract.

 It should be noted that if the node sees the `SlotFilled` emitted for slot that he is downloading the dataset or